 - 4.1 COUNTY and CONTRACTOR agree that this is a firm-fixed price contract.
-During the term of this Contract, COUNTY shall compensate CONTRACTOR for the services set forth in Exhibit A, Statement of Work, and at the rate of compensation set forth in Exhibit B, Pricing Schedule. - 4.2 The total amount payable under this Contract shall not exceed \$765,567, hereinafter referred to as "Maximum Contract Sum".
-The maximum amount payable during the nine-month period from May 1, 2004 through January 31, 2005 of this Contract is \$208,791.
-The maximum amount payable during each additional contract year for the term of this Contract shall not exceed \$278,388, hereinafter referred to as "Maximum Annual Contract Sum". - 4.3 CONTRACTOR has prepared and submitted to COUNTY a budget segregating direct and indirect costs and profit for the work to be performed by CONTRACTOR under this Contract, hereinafter referred to as "Budget".
-Budgeted expenses shall be reduced by applicable CONTRACTOR revenues which are identified thereon.
+During the term of this Contract, COUNTY shall compensate CONTRACTOR for the services set forth in Exhibit A, Statement of Work, and at the rate of compensation set forth in Exhibit B-1, Pricing Schedule. - 4.2 The total amount payable under this Contract is \$647,604.00, hereinafter referred to as "Maximum Contract Sum".
+The maximum amount payable under this Contract for each of the Contract years shall not exceed \$215,868.00, hereinafter referred to as "Maximum Annual Contract Sum". - 4.3 CONTRACTOR has prepared and submitted to COUNTY a budget segregating direct and indirect costs and profit for the work to be performed by CONTRACTOR under this Contract, hereinafter referred to as "Budget".
+Budgeted expenses shall be reduced by applicable CONTRACTOR revenues, which are identified thereon.
 The line items shall provide sufficient detail to determine the quality and quantity of services to be delivered.
-This Budget is attached hereto and incorporated by reference herein as Exhibit B1, Line Item Budget.
+This Budget is attached hereto and incorporated by reference herein as Exhibit B-2, Budget.
 CONTRACTOR represents and warrants that the Budget is true and correct in all respects, and services shall be delivered hereunder in accordance with the Budget.
 In the event the Maximum Contract Sum is increased pursuant to Section 12.0, Changes and Amendments, hereof, CONTRACTOR shall prepare and submit an amended Budget.